 Funded by / Ownership

-Goop does not openly disclose ownership, however, it is owned by Gweneth Paltrow.
-Revenue is derived through the sale merchandise as well as advertising on the website.
+Goop does not openly disclose ownership; however, it is owned by Gweneth Paltrow.
+Revenue is derived through the sale of merchandise and advertising on the website.

 Analysis / Bias